Knowing the various types of income is important.

 As you progress on your journey to financial freedom, remember the percentage of money that is taken away from your earned income.

-Earned income is the what most people consider to be the norm and the easiest type of income to make.
+Earned income is what most people consider to be the norm and the easiest type of income to make.
 However, when you stop working, the income stream is cut off as well.

 2. Passive Income